‘The Flash’ Movie: Everything We Know So Far

 Let’s hope Daley and Goldstein stick around for the long run.

 Grahame-Smith penned the original script for the upcoming Flash movie, based on a treatment from Phil Lord and Christopher Miller (the duo behind The Lego Movie and 22 Jump Street).
 However, the screenplay was rewritten after director Famuyiwa’s exit, according to The Hollywood Reporter.
 In January 2017, Joby Harold, the screenwriter of King Arthur: Legend of the Sword, was brought on to revise the script.

 Meanwhile, Charles Roven (The Dark Knight, Batman v Superman) will serve as a producer on the project.
 Zack and Deborah Snyder will be co-executive producers.

-After several delays over script rewrites and an ongoing search for a director, The Flash‘s release date has been pushed back.
-Prior to the film’s release, Miller’s version of the Scarlet Speedster will appear in the upcoming Justice League movie, set to hit theaters on November 17, 2017.
+After several delays over script rewrites and an ongoing search for a director, The Flash‘s release date has been pushed back to 2020.
+Miller’s version of the Scarlet Speedster has already appeared in 2017’s Justice League movie.

 Check out Entertainment Cheat Sheet on Facebook!